Progeroid syndromes: Cockayne syndrome

 Cockayne syndrome (CS) is a rare autosomal recessive PS.
 There are three types of CS, distinguished by severity and age of onset.
 It occurs at a rate of about 1 in 300,000-500,000 in the United States and Europe.

 The mean age of death is ~12 years, although the different forms differ significantly.
 Individuals with the type I (or classical) form of the disorder usually first show symptoms between one and three years and have lifespans of between 20 and 40 years.
 Type II Cockayne syndrome (CSB) is more severe: symptoms present at birth and individuals live to approximately 6–7 years of age.
 Type III has the mildest symptoms, first presents later in childhood, and the cause of death is often severe nervous system deterioration and respiratory tract infections.

-Individuals with CS appear prematurely aged and exhibit severe growth retardation leading to short stature.
+Individuals with CS appear prematurely aged and exhibit severe slower growth leading to short stature.
 They have a small head (less than the -3 standard deviation), fail to gain weight and failure to thrive.
 They also have extreme cutaneous photosensitivity (sensitivity to sunlight), neurodevelopmental abnormalities, and deafness, and often exhibit lipoatrophy, atrophic skin, severe tooth decay, sparse hair, calcium deposits in neurons, cataracts, sensorineural hearing loss, pigmentary retinopathy, and bone abnormalities.
 However, they do not have a higher risk of cancer.

 Type I and II are known to be caused by mutation of a specific gene.
 CSA is caused by mutations in the cross-complementing gene 8 (ERCC8), which encodes for the CSA protein.
 These mutations are thought to cause alternate splicing of the pre-mRNA which leads to an abnormal protein.
 CSB is caused by mutations in the ERCC6 gene, which encodes the CSB protein.
 CSA and CSB are involved in transcription-coupled NER (TC-NER), which is involved in repairing DNA; they ubiquitinate RNA polymerase II, halting its progress thus allowing the TC-NER mechanism to be carried out.
 The ubiquitinated RNAP II then dissociates and is degraded via the proteasome.
 Mutations in ERCC8, ERCC6, or both mean DNA is no longer repaired through TC-NER, and the accumulation of mutations leads to cell death, which may contribute to the symptoms of Cockayne syndrome.